GReAT: A Graph Regularized Adversarial Training Method: Graph Regularized Adversarial Training

 \subsection{Optimization}

 The training process begins with a minibatch of samples and their edges.
 Instead of using all available data at once, the training process randomly selects a subset of edges for each iteration.
-This helps introduce randomness and variability into the training process, which benefits the learning process.
+This helps introduce randomness and variability into the training process, which is beneficial to the learning process.
 Additionally, to further improve the training process, selected edges are chosen from a nearby region to increase the likelihood of some edges.
 This can help reduce noise and speed up the learning process.
-The Stochastic Gradient Descent (SGD) algorithm updates the network weights utilizing the cross-entropy loss function.
+As was implemented in other benchmark models \cite{benchmark_sota}, The Stochastic Gradient Descent (SGD) algorithm updates network weights utilizing the cross-entropy loss function.

 Note that the overall open form of the cost function in the following is equivalent to Eq.~\ref{eq:graphSSL2}.
-The cost function incorporates the cost of supervised loss from labeled clean and labeled adversarial samples and neighbor losses.
+The cost function incorporates the cost of supervised loss from labeled clean and labeled adversarial examples and neighbor losses.
 That is, the cost includes different neighbor types/edges, as shown in Fig.~\ref{fig:graphlets}.
 Formally,

 where $w_a, w_b, w_c, w_d$ represent the similarity weights between the samples and their neighbors calculated by cosine similarity measurement.